BrianRuizy/gatsby-minimal-portfolio/_data/featured/bumpit.md

 github: https://github.com/BrianRuizy/2019-Microsoft-IoT-hackathon
 date: 2019-12
 name: Bump.IT
-title: This app got us first place at a Microsoft Azure Hackathon.
+title: This app idea got us first place at a Microsoft Azure Hackathon.
 category: Microsoft Hackathon
 description: '1st place app idea would leverage latest of Azure and ML to support a $6.4 billion infrastructure issue.'
 tags: